RPA vs AI Automation: Understanding the Key Differences in 2024

 - Model Management: Version control, monitoring, and retraining of AI models.

-- Integration with UiPath Studio: Seamless integration with UiPath Studio for building RPA workflows that incorporate AI models.
+- Integration with UiPath Studio: integration with UiPath Studio for building RPA workflows that incorporate AI models.

 - Pre-trained Models: Access to a library of pre-trained AI models for common tasks such as document understanding, sentiment analysis, and image recognition.